Christian Women’s Job Corps (CWJC)

 - Scheduling a Car Care Clinic for our participants (how to check your oil, how to change a flat tire, how to add water, etc.)

-- The purpose of a Christian Friend will be to walk along side each student rather than to lead the student.
+- The purpose of a Christian Friend will be to walk alongside each participant rather than to lead the participant.

 - Christian Friends are given a list of resource books that may aid them during their time with Christian Women’s Job Corps.

-You or your group can partner with CWJC by volunteering a meal.
-Preparing and/or serving meals are great ways to meet the participants “up close and personal.”
+You or your group can partner with CWJC by volunteering to assist in providing a meal.
+Preparing, providing, and/or serving meals are great ways to meet the participants “up close and personal.”